rjalexa/fastapi-async/README.md

 AsyncTaskFlow is designed to solve the common problem of managing long-running, resource-intensive tasks in a web application without blocking the main request-response cycle.
 It provides a scalable and resilient architecture for processing tasks in the background, complete with error handling, automatic retries, and detailed monitoring.

+To demonstrate the system's capabilities with realistic resource-intensive scenarios, we simulate two demanding remote API tasks using OpenRouter calls to large language models: **text summarization** of articles and **extraction of articles from newspaper PDF files**.
+These tasks represent typical real-world use cases where external API calls can be slow, expensive, and subject to rate limits, making them perfect examples for showcasing the system's distributed task processing, circuit breaker protection, and rate limiting capabilities.

 ### Key Features

 - **Asynchronous Task Processing**: Distributed task queue using a custom Redis-based solution.
 - **Decoupled Architecture**: API, queuing, and execution layers are fully independent.
 - **Circuit Breaker Protection**: Built-in circuit breaker for external API calls to prevent cascading failures.
+- **Token Bucket Rate Limiting**: Distributed rate limiting mechanism to prevent remote resource exhaustion from parallel independent workers, ensuring compliance with external API limits.
 - **Advanced Retry Logic**: Intelligent retry scheduling with exponential backoff and dedicated retry queues.
 - **Real-time Monitoring**: A comprehensive frontend dashboard with live updates via Server-Sent Events (SSE).
 - **Production Ready**: Docker-based deployment with proper logging, health checks, and resource management.